nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

             - "api-server"
 ```

 > If the deployment runtime is deployed to a runtime cluster, changing the destination of the deployment runtime is not supported.
 >
 > When requesting the API to update a deployment runtime, the resource file for the deployment runtime will also be updated.
 >
 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can create or update deployment runtimes.

-## Delete Deployment Runtime (API)
+## Delete Deployment-Runtime (API)

+### Compose Deployment-Runtime Deletion Request

-1. Generate an API request example by API definition `Deploymentruntime_DeleteDeploymentRuntime` and add the access token as a request header.
+1. Compose an API request example by API definition `Deploymentruntime_DeleteDeploymentRuntime` and add the access token as a request header.

 ```Shell
     curl -X 'DELETE' \